QB4-dev/libsupla/README.md

 ```

-Then we need supla connection config like:
+Then we need SUPLA Cloud connection config like:

 ```
 static struct supla_config supla_config = {